How Sensitive Data Discovery Ensures Information Protection and Compliance

 All data, both sensitive and non-sensitive, needs to be found.
 This is true regardless of storage location or format.
 The location of all information, both cloud, and on-premise systems should be documented to ensure compliance with regulations.

 The next step is to analyze every bit of collected data to determine its sensitivity.
-This requires data discovery tools capable of mining unstructured data and analyzing textual content through statistical and linguistic techniques that can handle the ambiguities of natural languages, such as PIIs hidden inside long sentences and other challenges.
+This necessitates data mining and analyzing textual information by statistical and linguistic methods that can deal with natural language ambiguities, such as PIIs embedded within long sentences and other difficulties.

 Any data that has been identified as being unnecessary should be discarded.
 Policies should be set into place to continuously purge information when it is found to be no longer necessary.